mixer/interactive-cpp/README.md

 library?
 Let us know and we'd love to work with you.
 For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](https://github.com/mixer/interactive-cpp/issues) or [backlog](https://github.com/mixer/interactive-cpp/blob/master/backlog.md).

-Big or small we'd like to take your contributions to help improve the Beam Interactivity API for everyone.
+Big or small we'd like to take your contributions to help improve the Mixer Interactivity API for everyone.

 ## Having Trouble?